Foreign policy of Herbert Hoover: 1950s

 When the Korean war broke out in 1950, Hoover first gave his friend Truman public support.
 But late in the year, as Chinese intervention pushed the American, South Korean and UN forces back to the South, Hoover made a major address that called for a new strategy.
-His repeated his frequent warning that the massive manpower advantage of the communist states, now including China, made a land made land warfare a losing proposition for America and its allies.
-Instead it was necessary to relate rely on technological superiority and airpower and seapower.
+He repeated his warning that the massive manpower advantage of the communist states, now including China, made land warfare a losing proposition for America and its allies.
+Instead it was necessary to rely on technological superiority and airpower and seapower.
 For East Asia, Hoover recommended a different defensive alliance that included Japan, Formosa, and the Philippines, but did not include South Korea.
 By minimizing reliance on Army land forces, it was a cost-saving procedure.
 He recommends a Japan being encouraged to build up its forces as well.
 Hoover's position was widely adopted by formerly isolationist Republicans like Sen. Robert Taft, and criticized by the internationalist-oriented Republicans such as John Foster Dulles.
 Dwight D. Eisenhower agreed with Hoover's deemphasis on expensive ground armies and followed through in implementing that policy after his election in 1952.